Back

 Scandit app enables users to see medication information like expiration dates, correct dosage, and allergy information

 If you create a pharmacy app from scratch, we recommend choosing a JavaScript-based tech stack.
-With JavaScript stack, your app will work on any device.
+With the JavaScript stack, your app will work on any device.

 Choose React.js and Node.js for a web-based app.
 React.js is used for the frontend part of the app — the interface with which the user interacts.
 Node.js — for the backend, or the “server” side.
 The frameworks complement each other and ensure the best performance for your app.